Causes and Treatments of Pressure Behind Your Eye

 Various treatments are available for tension headaches.
 The first course of action is usually an over the counter pain remedy like aspirin, ibuprofen, or naproxen to reduce the pain.
 If over the counter medications are ineffective or the tension headaches persist, your doctor may recommend a magnetic resonance imaging (MRI) or computerized tomography (CT) scan to further troubleshoot any potential issues and recommend a course of prescription medications.

 Cluster headaches tend to have a defined pattern of when they occur and are one of the most painful types of headaches.
 The bouts of attacks, also called ‘cluster periods’, can last for weeks or months and are usually followed by remission periods when the headaches stop for a few weeks or months before returning again.
 Cluster headaches often come in the middle of the night while sleeping and are characterized with intense pain around one eye on one side of your head, excessive tearing, sweating, redness in the eye affected, stuffy or runny nose on the affected side, and swelling around the eyes.

-Though it might seem counterintuitive, issues with your bite or jaw alignment can cause tension in the muscles in your face, which can lead to tension headaches and pain behind the eyes.
+Although it might seem counterintuitive, issues with your bite or jaw alignment can cause tension in the muscles of your face, leading to tension headaches and pain behind the eyes.

 Tooth pain can have a variety of causes, so proper diagnosis by a dentist or orthodontist can help identify the underlying cause.

 For bite or jaw-specific issues, orthodontic work or surgery may be required for long-term relief.

 Photo Credit: Toni Fish via Flickr CC2.0